128technology/docs/docs/upgrade_restricted_access.md

 7. Upgrade the conductor using the [Conductor Upgrade procedure](upgrade_ibu_conductor.md).

 8. Import the ISO, checksum, and signature file package you downloaded in step 2 onto the conductor.
 The conductor will act as the software repository for the subsequent router upgrades.
-You do **not** install this package onto the conductor, only import it.
+Do **not** install this package onto the conductor, only import it.

 9. Upgrade individual routers using the [Router Upgrade](upgrade_router.md) procedure.